NBA Rumors: Boston Celtics Believe Kyrie Irving Is Still Happy With Team

 Kyrie Irving has made headlines recently due to his upcoming free agency next offseason.
-It appears that the Boston Celtic are not going to be able to sign him to an extension this summer, leading to the belief that Irving could leave town.
+It appears that the Boston Celtics are not going to be able to sign him to an extension this summer, leading to the belief that Irving could leave town.
 The New York Knicks have been rumored to be a potential landing spot for Irving if he were to leave Boston.

 According to a new report shared by RealGM, Boston believes that Irving is still happy with the franchise and wants to be with the team long-term.